 On your final afternoon, you will cruise the Kazinga Channel, which flows between Lakes George and Edward.
 One of the continent’s densest concentrations of hippo lives here, as well as large numbers of elephants, crocodiles and water birds like African fish eagles and pelicans.

 Optional activity: Hot Air Balloon Safari:

 Experience the wildlife of Queen Elizabeth np in a new, unique way.
 Wake up early to catch the sunrise, as you silently fly over the plains of Queen Elizabeth National Park.
 Admire the herds of buffaloes, elephants and enjoy the serene tranquility of the African bush…

 You will take off early at dawn for a flight that lasts for approximately 1 hour.
 Rise as the suns rises and float in whatever direction the winds of the morning take you.
 Fly higher than the trees and hills and enjoy the best of Uganda, with many great photo opportunities of the scenery and wildlife below.

 After a smooth landing you can celebrate this amazing adventure with a glass of sparkling juice before returning to your lodge to continue your safari.

 Optional activity: Lion Tracking:

 For visitors who yearn to get up close to wild African fauna, a research trip is a rewarding adventure.
-This new and unique experience allows visitors to actively participate in monitoring some of lions in the park, using locator devices and learn habituation calls, as well as monitoring weather, surroundings and behavior.
+This new and unique experience allows visitors to actively participate in monitoring some of the lions in the park, using locator devices and learn habituation calls, as well as monitoring weather, surroundings, and behavior.
 The results are added to researchers’ databases, contributing valuable information to the overall understanding of wildlife ecology – and helping to conserve this wonderful ecosystem.
 This will as well gives you a 95% chance to see the lions!